grip244/ShortsStash/README.md

 # ShortStash 🎞️
-An automated Node.js script to find and download YouTube Shorts from a specific channel, convert them to AMV format, and organize them locally.
+An automated Node.js script to find and download YouTube Shorts from specific channels, convert them to AMV format, and organize them locally.

 # Features
 Automated Fetching: Checks a specific YouTube channel for new videos.